-'That's enough from you,' she said, and shyly put an arm round.
+'That's enough from you,' she said, slipping an arm round his waist.

 Nonetheless, as point 2 suggests, adjectives can be used to set atmosphere and tone.
 There is a world of difference between these descriptions of the crooked lawyer warning off the hero: